KathrynEllenWalton/digital-writing-folio/exercises.md

 - [x] How do you plan fiction?
 - [x] How could you plan hypertext fiction?
 - [x] Check Twine Cookbook

+### Reflection:
+- [x] Learning about HTML, JavaScript and CCS was something I have never considered before entering this class.
+- [ ] At the moment, I don't really undertsand what is happening, but I feel if I can keep up with class instructions then It will be fine.
+- [x] I tried Twine.
+I like the concept.
+I mostly like the grid papaer as a background for the program.

+## Week 6
+### Reflection:
+[x] I worked on twine - developing my story about a group of witches.
+I as introduced to Bitsy and Inform, both i enjoyed, especially Bitsy.
+I felt inform reminded me of a mystery/crime boardgame from my childhood.